dcavar/Py3L/doc/Week2/readme.md

 We want to print a token list of reverse strings, i.e. from ``cat`` we want to generate ``tac``.
 We do not need duplicates, so we can use for example the ``set(sometokenlist)`` function to generate a set of tokens, before we reverse all the tokens.

-You can reverse a string by using the following notation:
+One can reverse a string by using the following notation:

 	mystring = "cat"
 	print( mystring[ : : -1 ] )

 The interpretation is that we take a slice of string ``mystring`` from the beginning to its end (``mystring[ : ]``), i.e. the default for the start-index is 0, the default for the end-index is the length of the string.
-The final ``-1`` in the code above is a stepper that implies take avery character, starting from the end of the string, thus the reversion of the string results.
+The final ``-1`` in the code above is a stepper that implies "take every character, starting from the end of the string", thus the reversion of the string results.

 You might need a loop to go through the list of tokens and append the reversed token to a new list of reverse strings.
 Appending strings to a list can be achieved using such a code: